Connecticut SRECs Back on the Table

 The legislation also called for an overhaul of the Department of Public Utility Control which would bring together all state offices dealing with energy policy under one administration renamed the Connecticut Energy and Technology Authority.
 It’s most controversial mandate was a 15 percent reduction in the state’s electric utility rates by 2012.
 Right now, Connecticut has the highest electricity rates in the domestic United States and this change would have put consumers at the same rates as neighboring states.

 Even with disapproval that it was too substantial and all-encompassing, the bill will go back in front of lawmakers mostly as-is.
 After removing one provision about separate billing for energy retailers and utilities, retailer suppliers broke from the opposition and are now behind energy reform.
 Governor Dan Malloy is known to be a proponent of renewable energy technologies.
 As Mayor of Stamford, Malloy supervised the first municipal solar installation in Connecticut.
 The new governor also mentioned he would have signed the above Senate Bill into law if he was in his post last year, although he hasn’t commented on supporting the legislation in coming months.

 2011 is going to be a great year for solar energy in Connecticut, and it will only get better if SREC legislation is signed into law.
-Although SRECs are not currently available in the state, solar power generators can earn some money selling Class I Renewable Energy Credits (RECs).
-Brightstar Solar, a licensed Connecticut solar installer, can provide a complimentary evaluation to determine if solar energy would be a viable option for your home or business in Connecticut.
+Although Connecticut SRECs are not currently available in the state, solar power generators can earn some money selling Class I Renewable Energy Credits (RECs).
+Brightstar Solar, a licensed Massachusetts solar installer, can provide a complimentary evaluation to determine if solar energy would be a viable option for your home or business.
 If you decide to move forward, our company will help you complete the necessary paperwork to maximize available incentives for your project.
 Please contact us today to schedule your free solar evaluation.